honeybunnysidd/Slide-bar/README.md

 # CSS-Mini-Project

-## A Simple Slide bar with responsiveness for basics practice .
+## A Simple Slide bar with responsiveness for basic practice .

 ## Technologies used :
    1. HTML